Akshi02/Akshita-Web-Portfolio/README.md

 # React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This is template inspired from Lama Dev's animated portfolio!

+Here is the link to my personal website: https://akshitabhatiaportfolio.com/